-- 9. Not more than two months after the discussion of the proposed amendments, the community Secretary distributes to all members copies of the proposed bylaw changes along with mail ballot, defined as written or electronic transmission.

-- " No ballot shall be counted unless marked by a Section member to indicate his/her choice, returned to the official tellers bearing the voter's name, and received by the tellers no later than a date to be specified upon the ballot form-a date no earlier than two weeks from the date of distributing the ballot forms to the community membership.

-- " The adoption of the proposed amendment shall require an affirmative vote by at least two-thirds of the voting members, as tallied by tellers appointed by the President (typically INFORMS staff).
+- 4. The Sections & Societies Committee provides feedback to the Community on proposed amendments if needed. - 5.
+Community iterates with the Sections & Societies Committee to arrive at mutually agreed upon changes. - 6.
+The Sections & Societies Committee advises the INFORMS VP of Sections and Societies to approve changes that will be voted on by community members. - 7.
+The community Secretary distributes copies of the proposed changes to all members by electronic mail or in written form at least three weeks before the Annual Meeting. - 8.
+The Community conducts an open discussion of proposed amendments to the bylaws online through its Connect group and at the next membership meeting of the Community. - 9.
+Not more than two months after the discussion of the proposed amendments, the community Secretary distributes to all members copies of the proposed bylaw changes along with mail ballot, defined as written or electronic transmission. - No ballot shall be counted unless marked by a Section member to indicate his/her choice, returned to the official tellers bearing the voter's name, and received by the tellers no later than a date to be specified upon the ballot form-a date no earlier than two weeks from the date of distributing the ballot forms to the community membership. - The adoption of the proposed amendment shall require an affirmative vote by at least twothirds of the voting members, as tallied by tellers appointed by the President (typically INFORMS staff).
 The tellers shall report the tally to the President within one week of the date specified for receipt of the ballots.
-The result of the balloting shall be announced to the membership by the Secretary.

-- 10. Community leader (President/Chair or Secretary) notifies the INFORMS VP of Sections and Societies that the proposed bylaw amendments have been approved by the community membership.

-- " Model Bylaws For Sections/Societies

-- " Model Bylaws for Chapters

-- " Model Bylaws for Student Chapters

-- " Model Bylaws for Fora

-- " INFORMS Constitution and Bylaws

-- " INFORMS Policies and Procedures Manual
+The result of the balloting shall be announced to the membership by the Secretary. - 10.
+Community leader (President/Chair or Secretary) notifies the INFORMS VP of Sections and Societies that the proposed bylaw amendments have been approved by the community membership. - Model Bylaws for Sections/Societies - Model Bylaws for Chapters - Model Bylaws for Student Chapters - Model Bylaws for Fora - INFORMS Constitution and Bylaws - INFORMS Policies and Procedures Manual